rfo909/RForth/README.md

 A simple word sized compile stack is statically allocated in ACode.txt.
 Each word pushed contains a type in the first byte and an absolute location within the compile buffer in the second.
 The compile buffer is limited to 255 instructions.

+This allows both nesting and recognition of different types, so that if we were to allow complex structures like LOOP  (bool) IF BREAK THEN ...
+ENDLOOP then the compile stack can support it, using different type identifiers to lookup different stuff.

+The THEN looks up the conditional forward jump produced by IF, without mixing it up with the at that point still unresolved BREAK forward jump, etc.